mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/single-pool/index.md

     dcos marathon app add echo.json
     ```
 # Create the Edge-LB pool configuration file

-1. Open a text editor to create the sample pool configuration file for the deployed services in the `multi-lb-pool.json` file:
+1. Copy and paste the following JSON settings to create the sample pool configuration file for the deployed services in, and save, the `multi-lb-pool.json` file:

-    ```bash
-    vi multi-lb-pool.json
-    ```

-1. Copy and paste the following JSON settings and save the `multi-lb-pool.json` file:

     ```json
     {